Showing posts with label Law. Show all posts

 Mercy, not Sacrifice

-When Jesus pronounced the paralytic’s sins “forgiven,” he offended the Scribes and Pharisees, the allies of the Temple authorities.
-He alienated them even further by reaching out to “sinners” considered especially unacceptable by more scrupulously religious Jews.
-Seeing Jesus eating with “tax collectors” and other “sinners,” they insinuated that he also must be a notorious sinner.
+When Jesus pronounced the paralytic man’s sins forgiven, he offended the Scribes and Pharisees and alienated them further by showing mercy “to sinners,” individuals considered unacceptable by religiously observant Jews.
+Seeing the Nazarene eating with “tax collectors,” the Scribes and Pharisees insinuated that Jesus was also a notorious sinner – (Mark 2:1-17).

 Sunday, February 4, 2024